proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Do-not-overwrite-existing-files.md

 ---
 layout: single
-title: "Nix: Do Not Overwrite Existing Files"
+title: 'Nix: Do Not Overwrite Existing Files'
+excerpt: Use the no-clobber option of cp
 date: 2017-03-03 05:34
-modified: 2017-03-03 05:34
+modified: 2022-11-16 05:34
 categories: til
 tags:
     - nix
     - til
 ---

-When using the `cp` command to copy files, you can use the `-n` flag to make sure that you do not overwrite existing files.
+When using the `cp` command to copy files, you can use the `-n`/`--no-clobber` flag to make sure that you do not overwrite existing files.

 Via [jbranchaud/til](https://github.com/jbranchaud/til).